Visas and passports

 Standard voltage: 240V

-Fiji's frequency and power sockets are the same as Australia's, and the voltage is only slightly higher than Australia's 230V, so you'll be able to use your Australian appliances without needing a transformer or adapter.
+Fiji's frequency is the same as Australia's and the voltage is only slightly higher than Australia's 230V, so you'll be able to use your Australian appliances without risk of frying them and without the need for a transformer.

 Currency: Fijian dollar ($FJD)